Truck Driver Fatigue

 TRUST COMPLEX TRUCK ACCIDENT CASES TO AN EXPERIENCED ATTORNEY

 Bringing a truck accident lawsuit is a complex endeavor best left to a qualified attorney.
-If you have been injured in an accident with a tractor-trailer, call Atlanta truck accident lawyer Terrence R. Bethune, who has litigated truck accident and other personal injury cases since 1997.
+If you have been injured in an accident with a tractor-trailer, call Atlanta car accident lawyer Terrence R. Bethune, who has litigated truck accident and other personal injury cases since 1997.
 To schedule your free consultation, call (470) 709-0666 or visit our contact page.